naszam/maker-badges/README.md

 **getBadgeRedeemer** and **getBadgeTemplate** getter functions are implemented to get the redeemer address and **templateId** hard-coded inside the specified **tokenId**.

-Finally **setBaseURI** is added to allow the admin to set a new baseURI.
+Finally **setBaseURI** is added to allow the default admin to set a new baseURI.

 During deployment the contract sets the following ERC721 metadata:
 - name: "MakerBadges"